WorldVistA/VistA/Documentation/SetupTestingEnvironment.rst

    :alt:  Highlighting the TEST_VISTA_COVERAGE option.

 While there are no more variables to set after selecting the TEST_VISTA_COVERAGE option, it does display warnings during the configuration.
 These messages warn that the tests will take longer and will create other files in addition to the standard log files.
-There is a warning that is specific to Cache environments, it warns that an Advanced Memory variable may need to be changed have the monitor be used.
+There is a warning that is specific to Caché environments, it warns that an Advanced Memory variable may need to be changed have the monitor be used.
 It give the variable to change and how to test it.
 The GT.M users will only see the timing warning.

 .. figure:: http://code.osehra.org/content/named/SHA1/f12fcd48-cmakeGUICoverageWarnings.png
    :align: center
-   :alt:  After selecting the TEST_VISTA_COVERAGE options, warnings are displayed in the output with the Cache specific warning.
+   :alt:  After selecting the TEST_VISTA_COVERAGE options, warnings are displayed in the output with the Caché specific warning.

-This option will create files in the binary directory with the extension of .mcov (GT.M M Coverage) or .cmcov (Cache M coverage).
+This option will create files in the binary directory with the extension of .mcov (GT.M M Coverage) or .cmcov (Caché M coverage).